DarienLibrary/website_content/content/_finished/kindle/kindle.md

 <div class="col-md-6">

 ### Choose OverDrive e-Books
-When choosing which e-Book provider to use for your Kindle e-Reader, choose **OverDrive**.
+When selecting which e-Book provider to use for your Kindle e-Reader, choose **OverDrive**.
 Select **Checkout** then head over to your [OverDrive account](https://darien.libraryreserve.com/10/50/en/SignIn.htm?URL=MyAccount%2ehtm%3fPerPage%3d40 "OverDrive account").
 You need to use a computer to finish your download through Amazon.
 If you have a Kindle Fire, you can download books directly to your device.
 Read the Kindle Fire section below for more information.
+Kindles need to be connected to Wi-Fi to download OverDrive e-Books.

 Please note that not all OverDrive e-Books are for Kindles.
-[Search for only Kindle e-Books](http://digital.darienlibrary.org/605067DB-8FAB-4350-951E-646C9A1E7D08/10/50/en/SearchResults.htm?SearchID=42850402s&SortBy=Relevancy "Search only for Kindle e-Books").
+[Search for only Kindle e-Books](http://digital.darienlibrary.org/605067DB-8FAB-4350-951E-646C9A1E7D08/10/50/en/AdvancedSearch.htm "Search only for Kindle e-Books") by changing **All Formats** to **Kindle Book** then clicking **Search**.

 Did you run into an error?
 Check out the help section on this page.
 <br />